Please ensure Javascript is enabled for purposes of website accessibility

 UCC-3 Financing Statement Amendment

 This filing is used to amend a previously filed UCC-1 Financing Statement.
-It can be used to continue (extend the effectiveness of the filing beyond its initial expiration), assign (transfer the secured party’s rights to another), terminate (end the secured party’s interest in the collateral), or make changes to information provided in the original UCC-1 (like updating debtor information or collateral description).
+It can be used to continue (extend the effectiveness of the filing beyond its initial expiration), assign (transfer the secured party’s rights to another), terminate (end the secured party’s interest in the collateral), or make changes to the information provided in the original UCC-1 (like updating debtor information or collateral description).

 UCC-2 Filing (now largely obsolete)

-Historically, this was used for filing a financing statement in certain jurisdictions, but has been mostly replaced by the UCC-1 form.
+Historically, this was used for filing a financing statement in certain jurisdictions but has been mostly replaced by the UCC-1 form.

 UCC-4 Notice of Bulk Transfer (also largely obsolete)

 This was used to notify creditors of a bulk sale or transfer of assets not in the ordinary course of business.
 The aim was to protect creditors from secret sales that could defraud them.
-However, this form is not really relevant today thanks to changes in commercial practices and legislation.
+However, this form is not really relevant today, thanks to changes in commercial practices and legislation.

 UCC-5 Information Statement